Amy (1981 film)

 Amy is a 1981 American drama film directed by Vincent McEveety and starring Jenny Agutter.
 It was produced by Walt Disney Productions, distributed by Buena Vista Distribution, and written by Noreen Stone.

 Plot

-In 1913, Amy Medford leaves her possessive, wealthy husband to begin a new life teaching speech to deaf students in the rural Appalachian Mountains at a school for blind and deaf children.
-Though encountering resistance from those who question whether it's even possible to teach speech to children with hearing impairments, Amy becomes close to the staff and children, building a new life for herself and gaining the personal strength she will need to stand up to the domineering husband who is not content to let her live her own life.
+In 1913, Amy Medford leaves her possessive, abusive husband to begin a new life teaching speech to deaf students in the rural Appalachian Mountains at a school for blind and deaf children.
+Though encountering resistance from those who question whether it's even possible to teach speech to children with hearing impairments, Amy becomes close to the staff and children, building a new life for herself and gaining the personal strength she will need to stand up to the domineering, violent husband who is not content to let her live her own life.